lukamiletic95/papers/Ideal and restrictive.md

 	<h4>Figure # - Five states of the system</h4>
 </div>

 The core idea of this solution is that the client can always find out IP addresses of nodes that will be in the validator set in the next consensus instance.
 When it does, it can send its transaction to all the nodes within that set.
-Even though a consensus instance may consist of multiple rounds (***k***
+Even though a consensus instance may consist of multiple rounds (where ***k*** represents the number of those rounds), if a *C* node sends its transaction to the entire validator set, **it is guaranteed**

 <div align='center'>
 <img src="https://github.com/lukamiletic95/papers/blob/algorithm1/images/fig9.png" />